spocon/lovspotify/README.md

-# despotify
+# lovspotify

-A simple frontend for librespot-java library
+lovspotify's aim is to create a simple frontend for the popular spotify backend library from librespot-java